Clinical endpoint: Combined endpoint

 Some studies will examine the incidence of a combined endpoint, which can merge a variety of outcomes into one group.
 For example, the heart attack study above may report the incidence of the combined endpoint of chest pain, myocardial infarction, or death.
-An example of a cancer study powered for a combined endpoint is disease-free survival (DFS); trial participants experiencing either death or discovery of any recurrence would constitute the endpoint.
+An example of a cancer study powered for a combined endpoint is disease-free survival; trial participants experiencing either death or discovery of any recurrence would constitute the endpoint.
 Overall Treatment Utility is an example of a multidimensional composite endpoint in cancer clinical trials.

 Regarding humane endpoints, a combined endpoint may constitute a threshold where there is enough cumulative degree of disease, symptoms, signs or laboratory abnormalities to motivate an intervention.

 Response rates

 The response rate is the percentage of patients on whom a therapy has some defined effect; for example, the cancer shrinks or disappears after treatment.

 When used as a clinical endpoint for trials of cancer treatments, this is often called the objective response rate (ORR).
 The FDA definition of ORR in this context is "the proportion of patients with tumor size reduction of a predefined amount and for a minimum time period."
+Another criterion is the clinical benefit rate (CBR), "the total number (or percentage) of patients who achieved a complete response, partial response, or had stable disease for 6 months or more".

 Each trial, for whatever illness or condition, may define what is considered a complete response (CR) or partial response (PR) to the therapy or intervention.
 Hence the trials report the complete response rate and the overall response rate which includes CR and PR.
 (See e.g. Response evaluation criteria in solid tumors, and Small-cell carcinoma treatment, and for immunotherapies, Immune-related response criteria.)